White supremacist group Patriot Front marches through Boston with fascist flags

 A group of about 100 masked white supremacists from the group Patriot Front was filmed marching through downtown Boston on Saturday.

-The demonstrators, who wore matching uniforms and facemasks, carried shields and flags with fascist insignias.
+The demonstrators, who wore matching uniforms and face masks, carried shields and flags with fascist insignias.

 “The disgusting, hateful actions and words of white supremacist groups are not welcome in this city.
-Especially in a moment when so many of our rights are under attack, we will not normalize intimidation by bigots,” Boston mayor Michelle Wu said in a statement.
+Especially in a moment when so many of our rights are under attack, we will not normalise intimidation by bigots,” Boston mayor Michelle Wu said in a statement.

 “This weekend as we remember Boston’s legacy as the cradle of liberty, we celebrate the continued fight to expand those liberties for all and ensure that Boston will be a city for everyone.”

 “If you truly wish for safety, you will have it.
 But you can take nothing else with you,” one of the demonstrators told an onlooker, according to the Boston Herald.